nadeko1995/discord-rules-template/README.md

 # Server Rules
 **Rule 1: Respect the service that we use.** Follow Discord TOS and don’t post anything illegal.
-For more details, see the Content Policy below.

 **Rule 2: Respect other members of the server.** Treat everyone kindly.
 This server does not tolerate any form of harassment or bullying.
-For more details, see the Content Policy below.

 **Rule 3: Respect the purpose of each channel.** Do not post spam, self-promotion, NSFW, or clog a channel with posts unrelated to its topic.
 Read channel descriptions so that you know what content is appropriate for each channel.
 Respect ongoing conversations.
-For more details, see the Content Policy below.

 **Rule 4: Respect the rules.** By joining the server, you agree to follow the rules and respect the mods that enforce these rules in order to make sure everyone has a good experience.
 Don’t exploit grey areas in the phrasing.
 You’re free to ask mods for proof and justifications of their moderation decisions, but respect their final judgment.